analogdevicesinc/VSCode-Maxim/userguide.md

 # How to Use Visual Studio Code with Maxim's Microcontrollers (Windows)
 IDEs targeted at microcontrollers can oftentimes come with a lot of overhead.
-They have a tendency to be bulky, unwieldy programs that can take up a lot of hard-drive space, and when something isn't configured properly they can be a pain to troubleshoot.
-No one likes digging into project settings for hours trying to get their Intellisense working, or troubleshooting 5 different configuration options just to link a library.
+They have a tendency to be bulky, unwieldy programs that can take up a lot of hard drive space, and when something isn't configured properly they can be a pain to troubleshoot.
+No one likes digging into project settings for hours trying to get Intellisense working or troubleshooting five different configuration options just to link a library.

 [Visual Studio Code](https://code.visualstudio.com/) is a lightweight, powerful, and customizable editor that can serve as a great free alternative to the more traditional micro IDEs like Eclipse, Code-Composer Studio, IAR, Keil uVision, etc.  This app note outlines step-by-step how to get started with [VSCode-Maxim](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim), a development environment for Maxim's Microcontrollers targeted specifically at VS Code.
 Since VSCode-Maxim makes calls directly into Maxim's toolchain, a detailed overview of it is provided to facilitate understanding and ease of use.